-LONG-TERM OUT-OF-SCHOOL SUSPENSION AND EXPULSION
+OUT-OF-SCHOOL SUSPENSION AND EXPULSION

-Every student is entitled to due process before he/she may be out-of-school suspended or expelled from school before the Disciplinary Hearing Committee.
+Every student is entitled to due process before he/she may be out-of-school suspended or expelled from school.
 Such action requires a reasonable basis for the imposition of discipline.

 Student Out-of-School Suspension Procedures